Ditta1337/EasyBoundingBoxes/README.md

 # EasyBoundingBoxes
-Easy to use GUI to create bounding boxes for object detection
+Easy to use GUI to create bounding boxes for object detection.

 Usage: python create_boxes.py
 Controls: